Superboy: Superboy and the Ravers

 Superboy and the Ravers was an American comic book series that ran for 19 issues, from September 1996 to March 1998.
 The comic book chronicled the adventures of Superboy and a group of superhumans called the Ravers.

+Superboy Volume 6 (2011–2014)

+DC Comics relaunched Superboy with issue #1 in September 2011 as part of The New 52.
+The series involved major changes to the character, which includes a new origin in which he is cloned from Superman, Lois Lane, and their son Jon Lane Kent from an alternate New 52 timeline.